-Facebook Inc. (FB) shares extended their decline today following a Reuters/Ipsos poll that showed sagging interest in the site and a minority of users being influenced by ads and comments when making purchasing decisions.
+Facebook Inc. (FB:US) shares extended their decline today following a Reuters/Ipsos poll that showed sagging interest in the site and a minority of users being influenced by ads and comments when making purchasing decisions.

 Compared to six months ago, 34 percent of users are spending less time on Facebook, while just 20 percent are using the site more often, according to the poll.
 One in five people on Facebook have bought products because of advertising or comments they saw on the site, the poll found.

 Facebook, owner of the world’s most popular social- networking service, has faced investor concerns about its prospects for revenue and profit growth.
-The company (FB) said last month that advertising is failing to keep up with growth in daily active users as more people access the site via mobile phones.
+The company (FB:US) said last month that advertising is failing to keep up with growth in daily active users as more people access the site via mobile phones.
 Facebook, based in Menlo Park, California, has said its ability to generate revenue from mobile advertising remains unproven.

 In its drive to lure advertisers, Facebook said today that it’s giving companies more flexibility in how they buy so-called Sponsored Stories ads.
 These ads let marketers pay to insert a message into the News Feed of a person who has signaled affinity for a brand or business.